 Collector’s Reception: Friday, June 8

 Be the first to view the work created during Paint Annapolis.
 The collector’s reception is your opportunity to grow your art collection, or even get it started!
-Everyone who attends the reception will receive a $50 discount on Paint Annapolis artwork purchased June 9-11.
+Everyone who attends the reception will receive a $50 discount on Paint Annapolis artwork purchased June 8-10, or on our website.
 While you’re here make sure to meet all of our juried artists!purchase tickets here

 6:30-9pm: Reception at Circle Gallery

 Artwork created during Paint Annapolis will be on exhibit at Circle Gallery.
 The exhibition is free and open to the public, so be sure to stop by!

 Saturday, June 9, 11am-5pm: exhibition can be viewed at Circle Gallery

 Sunday, June 10, Mimosas and Muffins!
 11am-1pm: Paint Annapolis Exhibition ends at 4 pm.